rayony/maltese-snowwar/README.md

 You may copy, learn from, and adapt this repo **for non-commercial use**, with attribution, and keep the same license on remixes.
 Selling the game, putting it behind ads/paywalls, or using it as a company product is not allowed.

 This does **not** license SnowCraft, its name, or other IP from Nicholson NY.
-Line Puppy art is not published in this GitHub tree.
+Maltese art is not published in this GitHub tree.